In war or withdrawal, Sharon marched to his own drum

 Arab hatred of Sharon crested with the massacre of hundreds of Palestinian civilians in the Lebanese refugee camps of Sabra and Shatila by Israeli-allied Christian militiamen.

-He denied wrongdoing but was eventually forced to resign as defence chief in 1983 after an Israeli probe said he bore "personal responsibility" for not preventing the bloodshed.
+He denied wrongdoing but was eventually forced to resign as Defense chief in 1983 after an Israeli probe said he bore "personal responsibility" for not preventing the bloodshed.

 MARK OF CAIN